PeanutGlaze/Breaching-The-Core/README.md

  -- Changelog --

+ v.0.3b:
+ Code rearrangement
+ - Outsourced the handling of choices and directions into their own methods to make the file_reader method more readable

  v.0.3:
  New features for the file-reader:
  + The file-reader can now jump to other flags without having to make a decision